Consumer electronics events, products, history & dates

 He developed the electron scanning system and the cathode ray tube.

-The start of television transmissions from Alexander Palace in London.
+The start of television transmissions from Alexandra Palace in London.

 First major electronic television outside broadcast: the Coronation of King George VI.